alvidofaisal/TurboMart/PRD.md

 These adaptations allow TurboMart to leverage CockroachDB's free trial while maintaining compatibility with the codebase.

-### React Hydration with Cloudflare
+### React Hydration Considerations

-When deploying through Cloudflare Pages, the following considerations apply:
+When deploying through **Vercel**, the following considerations may apply:

-1. **HTML Processing**: Cloudflare may add processing attributes to HTML elements during server rendering, which can cause React hydration mismatches.
+1. **HTML Differences**: Differences between server-rendered HTML and client-rendered HTML can cause React hydration mismatches.
 2. **Hydration Suppression**: The application uses `suppressHydrationWarning` on the body element to prevent non-critical mismatches from breaking the UI.
-3. **Project Structure**: The App Router structure must be carefully maintained to avoid conflicting layouts and missing HTML/body tags.
+3. **Project Structure**: The App Router structure must be carefully maintained to avoid conflicting layouts and missing HTML/body tags, ensuring compatibility with Vercel's build and rendering process.

-These optimizations ensure the application can run smoothly on Cloudflare's edge network while maintaining React's client-side performance benefits.
+These optimizations ensure the application can run smoothly on **Vercel** while maintaining React's client-side performance benefits.

 ### Build Process Optimization